Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Methodology

 \subsubsection{Encoder Network}

-We used the ParticleNet~\cite{qu_jet_2020} model as our encoder to convert the augmented views of input particle features into low-dimensional embeddings.
+We used the ParticleNet~\citep{qu_jet_2020} model as our encoder to convert the augmented views of input particle features into low-dimensional embeddings.
 ParticleNet is a graph-based neural network optimized for jet tagging, leveraging dynamic graph convolutional neural networks (DGCNN) to process unordered sets of particles, treating jets as particle clouds.
+The encoder is initialized with random weights and is fully trainable during the contrastive pre-training phase, allowing it to learn optimal representations alongside the rationale generator.
+It is only during the downstream supervised fine-tuning that the encoder weights are frozen.
 More details about ParticleNet are shown in Appendix~\ref{encoder_network}.